 Children spend a lot of time online whilst at home, it can be great fun but there are a lot of potential risks so it is important that parents talk to their children about staying safe.

-Child Exploitation and Online Protection Centre – Make a report by clicking on the link to the left if something has happened online which has made you feel unsafe, scared or worried for yourself or your child.
+Child Exploitation and Online Protection Centre – Make a report by clicking on the link to the below if something has happened online which has made you feel unsafe, scared or worried for yourself or your child.

 NSPCC & CEOP (Child Exploitation & Online Protection) Videos

 The videos below from the NSPCC and CEOP (Child Exploitation & Online Protection) prompt important discussions about the dangers of sharing personal images and information online.

 Play Like Share are the most recent videos from CEOP.
 Click the link below for a guide in how to use it.